Precision Analog Clock

 How about a clock that is always accurate - to the second?

-This project will convert an ordinary wall clock into a precision timepiece that will stay accurate to within a few seconds and has a battery life of up to eight years using two C size cells.
+This project will convert an ordinary wall clock into a precision timepiece that will stay accurate to within a few seconds for up to eight years using two C size cells.

 This is a clock that you never have to touch and will always tell you the correct time.